 - Little Shop of Horrors

 - Mesa of Lost Women

 THANK YOU SPONSORS:

 FREE LAUNCH EVENT ON NOVEMBER 9 | 6PM | AMOS STUDIO

 Film Screening • Movie Memorabilia • Costume Contest

 WSRE and the Great Southern Restaurant Group are hosting a free NIGHTMARE THEATRE launch event!
-We’ll be watching THE KILLER SHREWS in the Amos Studio with an exhibit of movie props and other memorabilia from the Merrill Movie Museum on display and a costume contest.
+We’ll be watching PLAN 9 FROM OUTER SPACE in the Amos Studio with an exhibit of movie props and other memorabilia from the Merrill Movie Museum on display and a costume contest.
 So come dress in your Halloween costume and for some extra tricks and treats with fellow NIGHTMARE THEATRE fans and PBS nerds!

 Event admission is FREE!
 Register here: